himichaelhe/michaelhe.github.io/index.md

 I have followed Stripe, Shopify, Vanguard, and Costco for many years.
 Each company teaches me to focus on the people: users for Stripe, merchants for Shopify, clients for Vanguard, and members for Costco.
 This invariably sets a high bar (given the competitiveness of the hiring process), but it also aspires me to work hard no matter the outcome.

-I worked at NPR's [Planet Money Indicator podcast](https://michaelhe.me/pmi) in summmer 2021.
+I worked at NPR's [Planet Money Indicator podcast](https://www.npr.org/podcasts/510325/the-indicator-from-planet-money) in summmer 2021.
 The most important lesson I learned was the joy of working with high caliber people.
 During that time, I gradually handled more responsibilities.
 This taught me a lot about teamwork, journalism, getting things done, and the benefits of being a generalist.
 I was fortunate to produce/guest appear on several episodes, including [BTS](https://www.npr.org/2021/07/28/1021968141/bts-the-band-that-moves-the-economy), [anime](https://www.npr.org/2021/09/30/1042060699/japanese-anime-made-in-china), [China antitrust](https://www.npr.org/2021/08/25/1031074795/chinas-big-tech-crackdown) and Stripe Atlas (stay tuned).
 Please give them a listen!

-I also really enjoy my [experience](https://michaelhe.me/pomonata) as a Chinese/math TA.
+I also really enjoy my experience as a Chinese/math TA.
 It is difficult to become highly effective in these subjects, but it opens my eyes to the subtle nuances and ways to communicate in terms of words and emotions.
 The experience also exposes how different we learn, handle challenges, and work together.
 I will have a lot of fond moments to remember about my time in college!

-If you want to know why I went from a history major to studying mathematics, here is a [brief story](https://michaelhe.me/switchingmajor).
-The caveat is even though I study STEM now, I am still very much in love with humanities.
-For example, I am taking Classical Greek, Italian, and piano this semester in addition to my math seminars.

 ### Projects